![[BOTTOM]](to-bottm.gif)

 by mail.

-in good standing, shall require the Secretary to submit question (or questions) separately
+non-probationary members in good standing, shall require the Secretary to submit question

-- Any polling of the membership, whether on special issues or regular elections, must be
+c.
+Any polling of the membership, whether on special issues or regular elections, must

-by secret and separate ballots.
-No ballot may be part of any other publication, save as
+be by secret and separate ballots.
+No ballot may be part of any other publication as

 specified in Article VII, Section 2.